 From one extreme to another… Well, sometimes more is more!
 If a jungle oasis is more your style, go all out with hanging plants.
 This works especially well if you have a multi-levelled home with a balcony that you can hang vines or pots from.

-There’s nothing like the sound of trickling water!
+There’s nothing like the restful sound of trickling water!
 So if you want to take your pool area to the next level, why not install a cool feature piece like this one?
 It’ll be sure to impress guests and create a lovely ambience for your next poolside dinner party.
-Plus, the addition of the bubbling spa makes for a great cosy option as the nights get cooler.

-Want a feature piece of your own?
+Want a fountain feature of your own?
 Look for someone in your neighbourhood who can help with your water feature requirements.